Gazman-Dev/confident-corn.github.io/_posts/2023-04-01-elon-musks-guide-to-navigating-finances-in-a-second-marriage.markdown

 3. Maintain separate bank accounts

-The fiancé contributing to renovations of the home could commingle that asset, so they should maintain separate bank accounts.
+The fiancï¿½ contributing to renovations of the home could commingle that asset, so they should maintain separate bank accounts.
 It is important to maintain separate bank accounts to avoid commingling assets.
 This can also help each person maintain their financial independence.

 4. Update beneficiaries